-You may think of camels as lumbering beasts but in fact they can reach speeds of 65kmh.
+You may think of camels as lumbering beasts but in fact, they can reach speeds of 65km per hour.
 See them thunder along a racetrack with mini robot jockeys on their humps in April at Al Marmoum Heritage Festival.

 Run the Dubai Marathon

 Overcome a huge challenge, give your training a focus and raise some money for charity – stop talking about it and enter this 42.195km race.
 It’s set to take place in February 2023.

 Try your hand at kitesurfing at Kite Beach

 Welcome to the fastest non-motorised watersport out there.
 Strap yourself to a board and let a big kite pull you across the water.

 Find your zen with full moon yoga

 Listen to the lapping waves, gaze at the pearly moon and contort yourself into a human pretzel.

 Carve some turns in manufactured snow at this massive fridge for humans.

 Bounce at Bounce